 I’m sure I heard Frenchy say “Oh my Sheeba.
 Is that woman going to buy the Indian sarong seller child a cold drink?
-What a perfect woman and Mother she is.
+What a perfect woman and mother she is.
 And is that a tattoo of India on the back of her legs?
-Oh no. It’s just her spider veins.’
+Or is it just her spider veins?’

-But I couldn’t be sure, I didn’t want to appear bitter and twisted so I just smiled and said ‘Lovely day isn’t it?’
+But I couldn’t be sure, not wanting to appear bitter and twisted I just smiled and said ‘Lovely day isn’t it?’

 Tessa came out of the cafe looking flustered when she saw my beetroot face.
 I knew she’d been playing with the kitten inside with no sense of urgency.

-“Where have you been you idiot and I hope you washed your hands after stroking that filthy dirty cat”
+“Where have you been you idiot and I hope you washed your hands after stroking that filthy manky cat”

 I nearly yanked her arm out of the socket as I pulled her along the beach to find the beggar boy who was last seen disappearing into the next cafe along the stretch of boiling sand.

 “Why can’t I just drink the thumbs up?
 I’m thirsty.
 I’m hot.
 What time is it?
 I’m sunburned.”
-Tessa wailed as she struggled to keep up with the huffing Armadillo on her way to save the little boy.
+Tessa, wailing as she struggled to keep up with the huffing Armadillo that was her mother – on her way to save the little boy.

-We finally reached the café that the boy had disappeared into and the token drink was verging on being hot.
-The beads of ice that had initially dressed the bottle were now warm trickles of water that were making the label peel off.
-The straw was limp.
-We’d trecked bloody miles up that beach.
+We finally reached the café that the boy had disappeared into and the token drink was verging on slightly hot.
+The beads of ice that had dressed the bottle were now tepid trickles of water that were making the label peel off.
+We’d trecked for miles up that beach.
 My moment of glory was fading fast.

 After arguing with Tessa about who would go into the café to see if the boy was selling his goods or whether he had collapsed on the floor begging for water and shade, I poked my sweaty scowling head into the café.

 And There he was.
 The boy.
 The beggar that had needed my help so badly.
-The boy, who, that night might have gone home to the open fire with a cast iron pot bubbling with peas, and cumin and curry and rat.
+The boy, who, that night might have gone home to the open fire with a cast iron pot bubbling with peas, and cumin and curry.
 Home to his Indian father in the cave.
-Telling him the tales about the heroic woman on the beach.
+Telling him the tales of the heroic woman on the beach.

 ‘I’m talking about the other women Father’.